dvicens81/algorithms/README.md

 # algorithms

-Three classes were developed.
+Three classes were developed (Sorting, String, Matrix)
-1 - Sorting
-2 - String
-3 - Matrix

 JUnit tests were added it.
 Can found inside the test folder.